brickcap/tasks/contracts-101/book.md

 **void contracts**

 Void contracts are ones which will not be enforced under any circumstance.
-Where as in voidable contracts the party is given an ooprtunity to either enforce the contract or make it void, in void contracts there is no such choice.
+Where as in voidable contracts the party is given an opportunity to either enforce the contract or make it void, in void contracts there is no such choice.
 A contract which is void can not be enforced under any circumstance.

 An agreement is void if:-

 1. If considerations and objects are unlawful in part.
 2. An agreement without consideration is void unless it is in writing.
-3. Agreement in restraint of marriage or trade or legain proceedings are void.
+3. Agreement in restraint of marriage or trade or legal proceedings are void.
 4. Agreements are void for uncertainty.
 5. Agreements by wager are void.
-6. Agreement contigent of impossible events are void.
+6. Agreement contingent of impossible events are void.

 A contract with a minor is void.
 But in some countries a minor may enter into residential tenancy contracts where they are bound to pay rent to the landlord in exchange for living in their homes.
-Generally the landlords in these countries ask for a gurantor who is to pay the rent if the minor is unable to do so.
+Generally the landlords in these countries ask for a guarantor who is to pay the rent if the minor is unable to do so.

 **To be continued**